macro187/CsvDemo/readme.md

         -   State field
         -   Postcode field
         -   Records consisting of a variety of street names, to demonstrate sorting
+        -   Records consisting of duplicate addresses, to demonstrate deduplication

-    []  Produce a hand-written REQ-04 output file correct for the example CSV
+    [x] Produce a hand-written REQ-04 output file correct for the example CSV

-    []  Produce a hand-written REQ-05 output file correct for the example CSV
+    [x] Produce a hand-written REQ-05 output file correct for the example CSV

-    []  C# console program that reads and parses all lines from the test CSV file, maintains necessary counts/tallies as it goes, and then produces the required report files
+    [x] C# console program that reads and parses all lines from the test CSV file, maintains necessary counts/tallies as it goes, and then produces the required report files

+        Delivers:
+        REQ-01
+        REQ-02
+        REQ-03
+        REQ-04
+        REQ-05

-    []  C# unit test project that invokes the above console program and verifies the resulting report files against the hand-written solutions
+    [x] C# unit test project that invokes the above console program and verifies the resulting report files against the hand-written solutions REQ-06

+        Delivers:
+        REQ-06